In the Studio

 My current project is a photo-illustrated picture book series set in nature, of two wire-framed puppet animals I designed.
 Though my main studio is in the forest (see On Location), I spend a lot of time in a walled studio too, making the puppets, props and indoor sets.
 The process of making this little world is a delight, even though time consuming.
 There are usually a lot of failed attempts before the final product, but when something finally works, it feels worth it!
 Below are some pics from my process:

-(2009, “Sea Wolf”, coat design Martha Curry) I had never worked with sealskin before, and I gained extra respect for the Inuit, who use this material frequently.
-It is stiff and heavy!
+I gained extra respect for the Innu, who work with sealskin frequently.
+It is so stiff and heavy!
 But the final look made the effort worth it.
+I prefer making tiny things!

 To see my process in the forest, click On Location.